The Eoin McKiernan Library

-The Celtic Junction Arts Center’s Eoin McKiernan Library celebrates the legacy of Irish Studies pioneer and prolific promoter of Irish culture Eoin McKiernan.
-Founded on the McKiernan family’s gift of 3000 books from his own library, the collection reflects McKiernan’s deep passion for Irish history and politics, the Irish language, folklore, literature and Irish arts.
+The Celtic Junction Arts Center’s Eoin McKiernan Library (EML) celebrates the legacy of Irish Studies pioneer and prolific promoter of Irish culture Eoin McKiernan.
+Founded on the McKiernan family’s gift of 3000 items from Dr. McKiernan's personal library, our collection reflects his deep passion for Irish history and politics, the Irish language, folklore, literature and Irish arts.

 The McKiernan Library works to serve and enrich the Irish cultural community of Minnesota with resources on the shelves of our beautiful reading room (see Library Collection) and online via our website and digital collection (see Online Archives).

 In addition to being a beautiful space for quiet study and home to our Library Collection, our reading room also hosts the classes, colloquia, and seminars offered by the Irish College of Minnesota / Coláiste na nGaedheal.
 (Currently, all Irish College classes are offered online)

 Our collections, both physical and digital, cover a broad range of topics relating to Ireland and the other Celtic Nations but our special focus areas are Irish arts (music, dance, theater, poetry, visual art) and the Irish language.

 Our reading room holds a collection of 4000+ books and 1000+ commercial audio recordings available for reading and listening on site.

 Books include rare treasures such as our first edition copies of Douglas Hyde's Mo Thurus go hAmerice and P. W. Joyce's Old Irish Folk Music.
 Our Irish Language Collection at the north end of the reading room includes over 400 books that are either in Irish, translated from Irish or about the Irish language.
 We have 325 books on Irish music including tunebooks, song collections, biographies and histories.